IFB-ElixirFr/sandboxbioscenarios/linux_basics_session02/steps/step03.md

 Run the `pwd` command in the right panel.

-The output is the absolute path `/root` and means that you are currently located in `/root`.
+The output is the absolute path `/shared/data` and means that you are currently located in `/shared/data`.

-Remark: In a Unix system, the administrator (the boss) is called root.
-And you are presently in its personal directory that is also called `root`!
+<! --- Remark: In a Unix system, the administrator (the boss) is called root.
+And you are presently in its personal directory that is also called `root`! --->

+Run `cd /shared/home/`

 If you type the `ls` command, you should see a sud-directory called `test`: